Our visitor centres on the Yorkshire Coast

 Ravenscar Visitor Centre

 Situated at the southern end of Robin Hood’s Bay, Ravenscar Visitor Centre is a welcoming gateway to the Yorkshire Coast.
 Here you’ll find information about the local area, walking and cycling routes, events and self-led activities such as geocaching and wildlife watching.
+We also have a selection of second hand books; proceeds from sales go towards caring for the coast.

 Dip into the fascinating story of Ravenscar, known as ‘The Town That Never Was’; you can delve deeper into the tale on a self-led trail around the village.
 With the remains of Peak Alum Works and a WWII radar station also on the doorstep, there’s a wealth of human history to explore within easy walking distance.